longbridgeapp/rust-i18n/README.md

 - Supports automatic lookup of language territory for fallback locale.
 For instance, if `zh-CN` is not available, it will fallback to `zh`.
 (Since v2.4.0)
 - Support short hashed keys for optimize memory usage and lookup speed.
 (Since v3.1.0)
 - Support format variables in [`t!`], and support format variables with [`std::fmt`](https://doc.rust-lang.org/std/fmt/) syntax.
 (Since v3.1.0)
+- Support for log missing translations at the warning level with `log-miss-tr` feature, the feature requires the `log` crate.
+(Since v3.1.0)

 ## Usage